JohnJosephMarchetta/GPU-Kernals/README.md

 # GPU-Kernals
-This repoistory will contain submissions for AMD Developer Challege 2025 Kernel hackathon.
+This repoistory contains samples of GPU kernals for the AMD Developer Challege Distributed Inference Kernels hackathon 2025.